yabbah/MassCTRL/Readme.md

 ### Group file and syntax:

 Each group file contains one or more clients to build the specific group.
 The syntax of the group file is simple and as follows.
-Clientname IP-address Ex:
+Clientname IP-address Example:
 ~~~
 clab-pc01 192.168.4.10
 clab-pc02 192.168.4.11